-GEBS 500 Introduction to Epidemiology (3 Credit hours)
+GEBS 500: Introduction to Epidemiology (3 Credit hours)

 This course provides students with knowledge of patterns of disease occurrence in human populations and factors that influence these patterns.
-It is designed to enable students to identify and uses systematic procedures that are helpful in determining epidemiological relationships.
+This course is designed to enable students to identify and use systematic procedures that are helpful in determining epidemiological relationships.
 Principles and methods of epidemiologic investigation, both of infectious and non-infectious diseases are discussed.
-Prerequisites: GEBS 524 and enrollment in an MSM degree program or permission of the MSCR program administration.
-Fall, Letter Grade, Course Director: Lee Caplan, Ph.D.
+Prerequisite: GEBS 524 Fundamentals of Biostatistics.
+Spring.
+Letter Grade, Course Director: Gregory Strayhorn, M.D., Ph.D.